 - The Webster – I was so happy to hear The Webster was opening a new store in Houston.
 It’s one of my favorite places to shop because it’s so easy to find designers and unusual pieces that aren’t available at other stores here.
 The curating is handled beautifully, and I love their product mix.

-- Coltivare – When I’m in the mood to get dressed up and try something new, Coltivare is where I go.
+- Coltivare – When I’m in the mood to get dressed up and try something new, Coltivare in The Heights is where I go.
 They have an evolving menu (which is a major plus) and fantastic artisanal drinks.
 I always have the “Coltivare” gin-infused drink in their garden before going in to be seated.

 About Araceli Graham